Evacuations from Afghanistan by country | Law-Order

 Denmark made its last evacuation flight out of Kabul on Wednesday with the remaining diplomatic staff and military personnel, according to its defence ministry.
 Denmark has airlifted about 1,000 people from Afghanistan since Aug.
 14, including diplomatic staff, their families, former interpreters, Danish citizens as well as people from allied countries, the ministry said.

-SWITZERLAND Switzerland, which is relying on Germany and the United States to help with its evacuation efforts via Tashkent, has got 292 people out of Afghanistan, Foreign Minister Ignazio Cassis said on Tuesday.
+Switzerland, which is relying on Germany and the United States to help with its evacuation efforts via Tashkent, has got 292 people out of Afghanistan, Foreign Minister Ignazio Cassis said on Tuesday.
 There were still 15 Swiss citizens in Afghanistan, but no more Swiss evacuation flights were planned.
+THE NETHERLANDS

-THE NETHERLANDS The Dutch government said on Thursday it had evacuated 2,500 people from Afghanistan since Aug.
+The Dutch government said on Thursday it had evacuated 2,500 people from Afghanistan since Aug.
 15, with about 1,600 of them brought to the Netherlands.
 The Dutch ambassador left on the final flight on Thursday.
 The Dutch have no diplomatic presence left in the country.
+SPAIN

-SPAIN Spain has concluded its evacuation of personnel from Afghanistan, the government said.
+Over the course of its rescue mission Spain evacuated 1,898 Afghans who had worked with Western countries, the United Nations or the European Union.
+TURKEY

-TURKEY Turkey has evacuated at least 1,400 people from Afghanistan, including about 1,000 Turkish citizens, Foreign Minister Mevlut Cavusoglu said this week.
+Turkey has evacuated at least 1,400 people from Afghanistan, including about 1,000 Turkish citizens, Foreign Minister Mevlut Cavusoglu said this week.
+QATAR

-QATAR Qatar said on Thursday it had helped evacuate more than 40,000 people to Doha and "evacuation efforts will continue in the coming days in consultation with international partners".
+Qatar said on Thursday it had helped evacuate more than 40,000 people to Doha and "evacuation efforts will continue in the coming days in consultation with international partners".
+UNITED ARAB EMIRATES

-UNITED ARAB EMIRATES The UAE said on Thursday it had helped evacuate 36,500 people to date, including 8,500 coming to the UAE via its national carriers or airports.
+The UAE said on Thursday it had helped evacuate 36,500 people to date, including 8,500 coming to the UAE via its national carriers or airports.
+INDIA

-INDIA India has airlifted 565 people from Afghanistan, most of them embassy personnel and citizens living there but also dozens of Afghans including Afghan Sikhs and Hindus, a government official said.
+India has airlifted 565 people from Afghanistan, most of them embassy personnel and citizens living there but also dozens of Afghans including Afghan Sikhs and Hindus, a government official said.
+AUSTRALIA

 ALSO READ